Spring Hikes Near Portland

 Catherine Creek

-Catherine Creek in the Columbia Gorge offers various hikes ideal for springtime.
+Catherine Creek in the Columbia Gorge — northeast of Portland and just over the river on the Washington state side — offers various hikes ideal for springtime.
 Visitors to the Catherine Creek Universal Access Trail will find breathtaking views of the Columbia River and Mount Hood, but the real treasures here are the wildflowers.
 Over 90 species of blossoms decorate the rich landscape of rock outcroppings, grasslands and oak forests.
-Choose between an easy .25-mile (.4 km) stroll to a scenic overlook and a moderately difficult 1.25-mile (2 km) loop to take in more sights.
-72 miles (115 km) east of downtown Portland.
+Choose between an easy .25-mile (.4 km) stroll to a scenic overlook and a more challenging 1.25-mile (2 km) loop to take in more sights.

 Lacamas Park

-If you haven’t had your fill of flowers at Catherine Creek, visit Lacamas Park to take in the fields of blooming camas.
-Whether you’re a beginner or an experienced outdoor adventurer, Lacamas Lake Park has a hike that’s right for you.
+If you haven’t had your fill of flowers at Catherine Creek, visit Lacamas Park in Camas, Washington — a small town northeast of Portland and just west of Vancouver — to take in fields of blooming camas.
+You may also spy other wildflowers, including snow queen, toothwort and rosy plectritis.
+Whether you’re a beginner or an experienced outdoor adventurer, Lacamas Park has a hike that’s right for you.
 The park is home to a diverse network of multipurpose trails for hiking and cycling.
-The Washougal River Greenway Trail is a 1.5-mile (2.4 km) boardwalk-lined trail that passes through 125 acres (51 ha) of scenery and crosses the Washougal on a 37-foot-tall (11 m) footbridge.
-For a more challenging hike, try the Lacamas Heritage Trail, a 3.5-mile (5.6 km) gravel trail that showcases rock formations and seasonal waterfalls.
+The Washougal River Greenway Trail is an out-and-back 2.2-mile (3.5 km) boardwalk-lined trail that passes through 125 acres (50.6 ha) of scenery and crosses the Washougal River on a 37-foot-tall (11.3 m) footbridge.
+For a more challenging hike, try the Lacamas Heritage Trail, a 7-mile (11.3 km) gravel trail that showcases rock formations and seasonal waterfalls.
 The neighboring Heritage Park provides the perfect spot for a post-hike picnic.
-23 miles (37 km) northeast of downtown Portland.

 Hiking Around Portland